Remote Control

 Token URLs are sensitive because they can leak through browser history, autocomplete, screenshots, referrers, logs, or shared terminal output.

-During the current source-only alpha, Remote Control does not promise:
+During the current public beta, Remote Control does not promise:

 • hardened remote administration